paprikka/sonnet.io/src/site/posts/reactive-hole/index.md

 ---
-title: "Reactive hole"
+title: "Reactive Hole"
 date: 2021-03-01
-hidden: true
+hidden: false
-# heroURL: /images/hi/hero.png
+heroURL: /images/reactive-hole/hero.png
-# thumbnail: /images/hi/hero-social.jpg
+thumbnail: /images/hi/hero-social.jpg
 ---

 In the past few weeks I've been messing with turning some of my doodles into little apps.